 Preparing for a gastroscopy

 If you have a gastroscopy to examine the upper part of your digestive system, please read this information carefully.
-You need to take steps in advance to prepare for the procedure.
+You need to follow these instructions to prepare for the procedure.

 Eating and drinking